 Deferred income tax is recognised, using the liability method, on temporary differences arising between the tax base of assets and liabilities and their carrying amounts in the financial statements.
-Deferred income tax is determined using tax rates and laws that have been enacted or substantially enacted by the end of the reporting period and are expected to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.
+Deferred income tax is determined using the tax and laws that have been enacted or substantially enacted by the end of the reporting period and are expected to the polywhen the related deferred income tax asset is realised or the deferred income tax liability is settled.